ms/buildtogether.tech/src/automation/index.md

     packages your project depends on before every release and cutting any you can will prevent a lot of future headaches.

-Always use the build manager---never compile or copy things by hand.
+Always use the build manager—never compile or copy things by hand.
 :   This isn't just for efficiency's sake: if any of the things you need to do
     to get your application up on your web site have to be done by hand, the odds are that you'll forget a crucial step right before your end-of-term demo.

-Always use the build manager---never compile or copy things by hand.
+Always use the build manager—never compile or copy things by hand.
 :   Yes, I'm repeating myself, but this time the reason is different.
 If you do
     something by hand, one of your teammates might do it differently.
 "But it works on my machine!" isn't something you want to hear an hour before a